Women have been made into servants once again. Except this time, they’re digital.

 Justifications abound for using women’s voices for bots: high-pitched voices are generally easier to hear, especially against background noise; fem-bots reflect historic traditions, such as women-operated telephone operator lines; small speakers don’t reproduce low-pitched voices well.
 These are all myths.

 The real reason?
 Siri, Alexa, Cortana, and Google Home have women’s voices because women’s voices make more money.
 Yes, Silicon Valley is male-dominated and notoriously sexist, but this phenomenon runs deeper than that.
 Bot creators are primarily driven by predicted market success, which depends on customer satisfaction—and customers like their digital servants to sound like women.

-“We want our technology to help us, but we want to be the bosses of it, so we are more likely to opt for a female interface.”
 Many scientific studies have proven that people generally prefer women’s voices over men’s.
 Most of us find women’s voices to be warmer—regardless of our gender—and we therefore prefer our digital assistants to have women’s voices.
 As Stanford professor Clifford Nass, author of The Man Who Lied to His Laptop: What Machines Teach us About Human Relationships, once told CNN, “It’s much easier to find a female voice that everyone likes than a male voice that everyone likes…It’s a well-established phenomenon that the human brain is developed to like female voices.”